Annu45/card-hover-effect/README.md

 # card-hover-effect
 A simple card hover effect using HTML &amp; CSS, featuring layered stacking with z-index and rotation effects.
-# Card Hover Effect

-This project is a simple HTML & CSS design where hovering over the cards brings them to the top.

 ## Features
 - Uses `z-index` to change stacking order.